nicoleivanov/react-hooks-wat/README.md

-# React Hooks Demo
+# React Hooks...wat?

 Presentation and working demos of React hooks that just went live in React v16.8.
-Covers what hooks are and how they may affect your React codebases going forward (once you get around to upgrading).
+Covers what hooks are, some basic to intermediate examples of hooks and how they may affect your React codebases going forward (once you get around to upgrading).

 ## Examples